felix-berlin/sass-butler/README.md

 ## Documentation

-You can find the documention at: [https://sassy-scss.kasimir.dev](https://sassy-scssn.kasimir.dev)
+You can find the documentation at: [https://sassy-scss.kasimir.dev](https://sassy-scssn.kasimir.dev)

 > The documentation is updated automatically with each commit on the master branch.

-### Build the docu locally
+### Build the docs locally

 Run following command:
 `npm run sassDoc`

-### Online tools for testing

-[Sassmeister](https://www.sassmeister.com) is a great online tool for compiling and testing your Scss/Sass code.